 Estrogens are quite plainly the principal female sex hormones and responsible for the growth and maturation of female reproductive tissues, but they are still present in males (albeit at much lower concentrations).
 There are three major estrogens produced in the steroidogenesis pathway of humans: estradiol, estrone, and estriol.
 Estradiol, on a molar basis, is about 10 times more potent than estrone and 80 times more potent than estriol with respect to its estrogenic effects.

 In females, most estrogens are produced in the ovaries via aromatization of androstenedione, while in males it is produced in small amounts in the testes and more so from aromatization of testosterone in fat cells.

-Unlike all the hormones we’ve discussed up to this point, estrogens appear to have both anabolic and catabolic properties with regards to protein metabolism (mainly through mediation of other hormones in the body).
+Unlike all the hormones we’ve discussed up to this point, estrogens appear to have both anabolic and catabolic properties with regards to protein metabolism (mainly through the mediation of other hormones in the body).

-However, when excessive estrogen is present it can be indirectly catabolic by blockading androgen receptors and down-regulating the production of gonadotropin-releasing hormone in the hypothalamus ultimately lowering the production of testosterone in the body.
+However, when excess estrogen is present it can be indirectly catabolic by blockading androgen receptors and down-regulating the production of gonadotropin-releasing hormone in the hypothalamus ultimately lowering the production of testosterone in the body.